 Talk about why these changes happened.
 What was good and not so good about each change?

-By now, these once terrifying changes are probably a normal part of life that no longer feel scary or overwhelming.
+By now, these once terrifying changes are probably a normal part of life that no longer feels scary or overwhelming.
 Discussing the changes that are now in the past can help put the current situation in perspective.

 Our Three Seas Conversation Cards is a beautifully illustrated deck of cards with 52 interesting questions to help kids and grown-ups share thoughtful discussions about kindness, resilience, gratitude, and more.
-These questions can help you get conversations started with your kids to help build connection during tough times.
+These questions can help you get conversations started with your kids to help build connections during tough times.